-Technology is a double-edged sword when it comes to civil liberties.
+echnology is a double-edged sword when it comes to civil liberties.
 The same advances that enable us to quickly access public information and to more easily lobby elected officials can also expose us to identity theft, eavesdropping and remote tracking.

 The ACLU of Washington has stepped up to these challenges by establishing a Technology and Liberty Project.
+The new project aims to ensure that government and business respect civil liberties principles in decisions about technology.
 Whether browsing the Internet or using public transportation, people should retain their rights to express themselves freely, associate with others, and maintain their privacy.

 "Modern technology moves very fast.

-Corporations and government agencies adopt new tools, and only later does the public realize how rights have been affected," said Christina Drummond, the techsavvy advocate who directs the new project.
+Corporations and government agencies adopt new tools, and only later does the public realize how rights have been affected," said Christina Drummond, the tech-savvy advocate who directs the new project.
 "We want to raise awareness about civil liberty impacts, so they can be addressed before implementation, not after."

-Drummond is working closely with ACLU-WA Privacy Project Director Doug Klunder, and the national ACLU's Technology and Liberty Project.
+Drummond is working closely with ACLU-WA Privacy Project Director Doug Klunder, and is coordinating strategy with the national ACLU's Technology and Liberty Project.
 Her project already has produced educational materials and has begun building partnerships with experts in academia and technology industries.
 It has published position papers on the impacts of the REAL ID law, Radio Frequency ID tags (tiny radio transmitters that send information remotely) in ID cards, and data harvesting from driver's licenses.
-Klunder and Drummond have also started a blog, available at http://blogs.aclu-wa.org/tlp.
+Klunder and Drummond have also started a blog, available at http://blogs. aclu-wa.org/tlp.